microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_hybrid/aks_edge_essentials/_index.md

 ## Deploy an AKS Edge Essentials in Azure Windows Server VM, and connect the Azure VM and AKS Edge Essentials cluster to Azure Arc using an ARM Template

 The following Jumpstart scenario will guide you on how to automatically create an AKS Edge Essentials cluster in Azure Windows Server VM and connect the Azure VM and AKS Edge Essentials cluster to Azure Arc using [Azure ARM Template](https://docs.microsoft.com/azure/azure-resource-manager/templates/overview).
-The provided ARM template is responsible of creating the Azure resources as well as executing the LogonScript (AKS Edge Essentiales cluster creation and Azure Arc onboarding (Azure VM and AKS Edge Essentiales cluster)) on the Azure VM.
+The provided ARM template is responsible for creating the Azure resources as well as executing the LogonScript (AKS Edge Essentials cluster creation and Azure Arc onboarding (Azure VM and AKS Edge Essentials cluster)) on the Azure VM.

 > **NOTE: Currently, AKS Edge Essentials is in [public preview](https://learn.microsoft.com/azure/aks/hybrid/aks-edge-overview)**.